-Executive Order No. 1000 has assigned responsibility to the campus Chief Financial Officer (CFO) to ensure that enterprises are charged for allowable direct costs plus an allocatable portion of indirect costs associated with facilities, goods, and services funded by the CSU Operating Fund.
-This 2013/14 Cost Recovery plan employs the terminology included in EO 1000.
+Executive Order No. 1000 has assigned responsibility to the campus Chief Financial Officer (CFO) to ensure that enterprises are charged for allowable direct costs plus an allocable portion of indirect costs associated with facilities, goods, and services funded by the CSU Operating Fund.
+This 2014/15 Cost Recovery Plan employs the terminology included in EO 1000.

-In FY2006/07 CMA established methodologies for recovery of direct and indirect costs from non-operating fund entities.
-This 2013/14 plan continues to improve all facets of the plan including methodology, procedures, measurements, adjustments, and billing processes.
+In FY2006/07 CMA established initial methodologies for recovery of direct and indirect costs from non-operating fund entities.
+This 2014/15 plan continues to improve all facets of the plan including methodology, procedures, measurements, adjustments, and billing processes.
 The goal is to comply with EO 1000 and to a lesser existent EO 1059 to properly assign cost for centralized support.
 This has resulted in some changes in business processes at CMA that have increased efficiency.
-To mitigate the fiscal effects on specific departmental entities of this recovery plan CMA continues to make "institutional adjustments" to the calculated allocated costs in FY2013/14 for in kind services.
+To mitigate the fiscal effects on specific departmental entities of this recovery plan, CMA continues to make "institutional adjustments" to the calculated allocated costs for in kind services.